dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 In some deployments, it is not practical to include all of the file contents of a vCon inline.
 In support of that, file may be externally referenced.
 When external files are referenced, the signature on the vCon does not secure the file contents from modification.
-For this reason any externally referenced files MUST also have a signature. vCons use the [LM-OTS] method for signing the externally referenced file content and include its url, alg, key and signature in the vCon which are included in the integrety signature for the whole vCon.
+For this reason any externally referenced files SHOULD also have a signature. vCons use the [LM-OTS] method for signing the externally referenced file content and include its url, alg, key and signature in the vCon which are included in the integrety signature for the whole vCon.

 After retriving externally referenced files, before using its content, the payload of the HTTPS request should be verified using the key and signature for the url using the procedure defined in section 4.6 of [LM-OTS].

 ## Signed Form of vCon Object

-A signed vCon uses [JWS] and takes the form General JWS JSON Serialization Syntax form as defined in section 7.2.1 of [JWS].
+A signed vCon uses [JWS] and takes the General JWS JSON Serialization Syntax form as defined in section 7.2.1 of [JWS].

 MUST include x5c or x5u in unprotected header.

 * payload: "String"

-    The value of the payload is the Base64Url Encoded string containing the unsigned vCon.
+    The value of the payload is the Base64Url Encoded string containing the unsigned JSON vCon.
     The general construction of the payload string value is described in section 7.2.1 of [JWK]

 * signatures "Signature[]"